Reelin: Schizophrenia

 One study indicated the upregulation of histone deacetylase HDAC1 in the hippocampi of patients.
 Histone deacetylases suppress gene promoters; hyperacetylation of histones was shown in murine models to demethylate the promoters of both reelin and GAD67.
 DNMT1 inhibitors in animals have been shown to increase the expression of both reelin and GAD67, and both DNMT inhibitors and HDAC inhibitors shown in one study to activate both genes with comparable dose- and time-dependence.
 As one study shows, S-adenosyl methionine (SAM) concentration in patients' prefrontal cortex is twice as high as in the cortices of non-affected people.
 SAM, being a methyl group donor necessary for DNMT activity, could further shift epigenetic control of gene expression.

 Chromosome region 7q22 that harbours the RELN gene is associated with schizophrenia, and the gene itself was associated with the disease in a large study that found the polymorphism rs7341475 to increase the risk of the disease in women, but not in men.
 The women that have the single-nucleotide polymorphism (SNP) are about 1.4 times more likely to get ill, according to the study.
-Allelic variations of RELN have also been correlated with working memory, memory and executive functioning in nuclear families where one of the members suffers from schizophrenia.
+Allelic variations of RELN have also been correlated with working memory, memory and executive functioning in nuclear families where one of the members has schizophrenia.
 The association with working memory was later replicated.
 In one small study, nonsynonymous polymorphism Val997Leu of the gene was associated with left and right ventricular enlargement in patients.

 One study showed that patients have decreased levels of one of reelin receptors, VLDLR, in the peripheral lymphocytes.
 After six months of antipsychotic therapy the expression went up; according to authors, peripheral VLRLR levels may serve as a reliable peripheral biomarker of schizophrenia.

 Considering the role of reelin in promoting dendritogenesis, suggestions were made that the localized dendritic spine deficit observed in schizophrenia could be in part connected with the downregulation of reelin.